 The University of Texas at Arlington is committed to the full and total inclusion of all individuals and to the principle of individual empowerment.
 To this end, policies and procedures must ensure that any person with a disability will not, on the basis of that disability, be denied full and equal access or otherwise be subjected to discrimination under programs or activities offered by the University.
 The University of Texas at Arlington is also committed to the principle of Equal Employment Opportunity in the employment of individuals with disabilities.

-- Discuss the purpose of the ADA using a civil rights framework.
+- Discuss the purpose of the ADA and ADAAA using a civil rights framework.

 - Explain each nondiscrimination requirement using 1-2 real-life examples

 - Locate and use various resources for information on the ADA and ADAAA

 What is the Campus Policy on Protections for Persons with Disabilities?

 The University of Texas Arlington does not discriminate on the basis of disability in its programs, services and activities.

 What are the ADA (Americans with Disabilities Act of 1990) and ADAAA (Americans with Disabilities Act Amendment Act of 2008)?

 The Americans with Disabilities Act of 1990 (ADA) and Americans with Disabilities Act Amendments Act (ADAAA) is a federal anti-discrimination statute which provides civil rights protection to individuals with disabilities in the areas of employment, public accommodations, state and local government services, and telecommunications.
 The ADA and ADAAA were designed to remove barriers which prevent qualified individuals with disabilities from enjoying the same opportunities that are available to persons without disabilities.

 The ADA and ADAAA provides that no qualified individual with a disability shall, on the basis of disability, be excluded from participation in or be denied the benefits of the services, programs, or activities of the University of Texas Arlington.